Economics Online Tutor

 supply curve is different in the short run than in the long run.

-relationship exists between the price level and the real GDP supplied.
-The
+positive relationship exists between the price level and the real GDP

-is because at higher levels of output, more firms reach capacity and cannot
+This is because at higher levels of output, more firms reach capacity and

-respond to higher prices with an increase in output, at least in the short run.
+cannot respond to higher prices with an increase in output, at least in the

 The upward slope of the AS curve generally holds true in the short run.